Metaxal/measures/README.md

 Units and measurements in Racket.

+First some warnings:
+* This collection has been little tested.
+Use with caution and please report any error that you find to laurent orseau gmail com.
+* Be cautious with non-linear converters (e.g., °F to K), as converting a temperature difference is not the same as converting a temperature.

 A `unit` is a symbol and an exponent.
 A `measure` is a number and a set of units.